MileHacker Logo

 Overcoming Language Differences

 The official language is Italian.
-The Sicilian dialect also finds common use, though standard Italian typically appears in tourist areas.
+The Sicilian dialect also finds common use, though standard Italian typically is seen in tourist areas.
 English is generally understood in tourist-facing businesses.

 Translation Tools